jj5/kickass-crypto/README.md

 * doc/tex: LaTeX write-up (planned)
 * inc/: include files
 * inc/library.php: the include file for this library, clients include this we do the rest
+* inc/test-host.php: the include file for the unit testing framework
+* inc/test.php: the include file for the unit testing toolkit
 * etc/: library configuration files (planned)
 * src/: PHP source code
 * src/code/: the full library